Narumikazuchi/Generators.TaggedUnions/README.md

 The installation can be simply done via installing the nuget package.

 # Introduction
 Sometimes we want to handle more than one type at the same time.
 Maybe we want to return either a ```String``` or an ```Int32``` from a method depending on the input.
-However unlike Typescript whe Union-Types are a feature of the language, in C# we don't have such a feature.
+However unlike Typescript where Union-Types are a feature of the language, in C# we don't have such a feature.
 This library aims to fix that.
 But instead of using generics, like the known ```OneOf``` library does, this library generates types tailored to the use-case for each user.

 # How to use